rxjfighting/SDF/README.md

 # A stable depth fusion framework for monocular 3D object detection
+The configuration file will be made public soon.
 ## Abstract
 Monocular 3D object detection heavily relies on accurate depth prediction.
 While previous methods have improved